trannhukhoinguyen/tosuthien.vercel.app/src/content/sections/en/huatou.md

   - name: ""
     designation: ""
     avatar: ""
-    content: "WHEN THERE IS NO HEAVEN AND EARTH, WHAT ARE WE?"
+    content: "WHEN THERE IS NO HEAVEN AND EARTH, WHAT AM I?"

   - name: ""
     designation: ""